 Sure, cash back is nice, but if you really want to travel more, you have to be putting that cash back into a dedicated travel fund to make your credit card spending work for you.
 Most people don’t have the discipline for that.
 So I strongly advise getting a credit card that gives you travel rewards so you’ll use the points for travel.
 That way you’ve got more an incentive to hit the road and use your vacation time properly.

-I’ve got a whole slew of travel cards, including four airlines and a couple hotel companies.
+I’ve got a whole slew of travel cards, including four airlines and three hotel companies.
 I like that I get extra perks out of those, like free flights on Southwest (I’m taking one this month), free checked bags on one of the legacy airlines that are trying to be more like Spirit, or free hotel stays when I need them.
 My IHG card gives me a free hotel stay each year in which the value just of that far exceeds the annual fee.

 Or if you’re just going to get one card, you might do best with a Chase Sapphire Reserve one that lets you transfer points to various loyalty programs to cash in.

 The best way to play this game is to put expenses on these cards that you’re going to pay off anyway, like the monthly internet or cellular bills.
 We’ve even been putting my daughter’s tuition on one, earning one of us enough miles to head to Europe and back.
-See a few of my favorite options here.

 2) Become a Housesitter